 It might have all been harmless fun at that point, but things took a turn for the worse.
 There was some talk that he had some difficulties with his parents.
 And maybe there were difficulties in adjusting to a new school and a new town.
 But the main problem was that he started hanging out with the wrong people.
 At first, I used to hang out with him.
 Back then, we were all smoking pot and drinking beer.
 Not good for your psyche or your grade average, but it wasn't about to kill anyone.
 But pretty soon, he gravitated to harder drugs and harder folks, and I sort of lost track of him at that point.

 A friend told me he was arrested for breaking into the town's pharmacy and stealing prescription drugs.
 At that point, I walked away.
 He was headed down the wrong path and headed for self-destruction.
 His parents, being somewhat wealthy, were able to extricate him from legal trouble.
-Since he was only 17, he was adjudicated as a minor and set back out the streets.
+Since he was only 17, he was adjudicated as a minor and sent back out on the streets.
 Our legal system assumes that until you're 18, you don't know what the fuck you are doing (which is largely true) and that there should be no legal consequences as a result (which is a very bad idea).

 Like I said, we drifted apart after he started doing shit like that, and the next year I went away to college and General Motors.
 When I came back to my home town on occasion, I would meet some of my old friends, and we would talk about what everyone was up to.
 And Billy was up to no good.
 After graduating from High School (or being asked to leave, I am not sure which) he decided to hang out around town, work odd jobs, and live with his parents.
 He hung out in bars (the drinking age being 18 back then) and also hung out with high school kids who looked up to him because he was older, had a secondhand Camaro, and would buy beer for them.